Spanish hospital releases five patients under watch for Ebola

 Nurse Teresa Romero, 44, was the first person to catch the disease outside West Africa in the current outbreak which has killed thousands in Liberia, Sierra Leone and Guinea.
 She was cleared of the deadly virus by doctors at Madrid's Carlos III hospital this week but not discharged.

-The patients who have passed the 21-day quarantine needed to rule out contagion are a doctor, a health center cleaning woman, two hairdressers and a friend of Romero, hospital sources said.
+The patients who have passed the 21-day quarantine needed to rule out contagion are a doctor, a health centre cleaning woman, two hairdressers and a friend of Romero, hospital sources said.

 The Ebola virus, which is spread through direct contact with bodily fluids of an infected person, came to Spain when the government repatriated two priests who had caught the disease in Liberia and Sierra Leone.